 - 18-hours - Your body is beginning to produce significant ketones.
 These ketones can act as signaling molecules, which can reduce inflammation and repair damaged DNA

-- 24-hours - Your body begins the autophagy process.
+- 24-hours - 24-hour fast skin benefits include your body begins the autophagy process.
 During autophagy, your body replaces old and damaged cells and cellular material with newer, healthier cells

 - 48-hours - At the 48-hour mark, your growth hormone level is up to five times as high as when you started the fast.
 This helps preserve lean muscle mass and reduce fat tissue

-- 72-hours - Your body begins breaking down old immune cells and generating new ones
+- 72-hours - 72-hour fast skin benefits include your body begins breaking down old immune cells and generating new ones

 When going into a fast, it’s important to ensure you are adequately hydrated.

 Is fasting good for your skin?
 We have already briefly gone over autophagy.
 This is the body’s way of discarding old and damaged cells and replacing them with newer, healthier cells.
 Researchers believe one of the reasons why fasting helps with anti-aging is because it induces this process.

 The older we get, the more and more important our cellular health becomes.
 Taking advantage of bodily functions like autophagy can help you ensure proper cellular health.